joeldmyers/cormen-algorithm-review/chapter_22/README.md

 3. Forward edges.
 Non-tree edges connecting a vertex u to a descendant v in a depth-first tree.

 4. Cross edges are all other edges.

+The DFS algorithm above has information on this.
+When we first explore an edge, the color tells us something about that edge:

+1. White indicates a tree edge

+2. Gray indicates a back edge

+3. Black indicates a forward or cross edge.